-Mustafa suggests finding something that requires a lot of thinking and creativity, and that you find pleasurable.
+Mustafa suggests finding mental health games and activities that require a lot of thinking and creativity, and that you find pleasurable.

 “It’s called behavioural activation, which is an effective treatment for depression,” explains Mustafa.
 “It relies on the interplay between activation and environmental reward. [...]
 When people start to intentionally engage in activities that they enjoy, they start to notice the connection between what they do and how they feel.
 And that was important for our brains more than anything else, to enhance cognitive functioning.”

 They say you are what you eat, so one of the best activities for mental health is checking in on your diet!